-In the summer season, when the heat, sunshine and tomatoes are in abundance, why not enjoy a delicious gazpacho?
-This flavoursome cold vegetable soup is an absolute delight!
-Perfect for sipping in the shade on the terrace, as an aperitif or as a refreshing alternative to the traditional barbecue.
-Discover step by step our delicious traditional Andalusian gazpacho recipe, simple, quick and refreshing.
+In the summer season, when the heat, sunshine, and tomatoes are in full swing, why not enjoy a delicious gazpacho?
+This tasty cold vegetable soup is a real delight!
+Sip it in the shade on the terrace, as an aperitif, or as a refreshing alternative to the traditional barbecue.
+Discover step by step our delightful traditional Andalusian gazpacho recipe, simple, quick, and refreshing.

 Before you begin: